 - Having nothing obvious to neuter, girls and women are essentially amoral, lying and conniving to get what they want.
-Girls must be guided through civilized life by a father, and women by a husband.
+Girls must be guided through civilized life by a father, and a woman by a husband.
 And because they choose not to marry, lesbians remain loose cannons, fundamentally untrustworthy and unstable.

 - His daughter Anna was his closest intellectual and emotional companion.
 Yet she was a lesbian.

 - Freud taught that lesbianism is always the fault of the father and is curable by psychoanalysis.